marifyo/fggcosha/_posts/2014-07-14-reunion-galainfo.md

 6. Gift basket from Heralph Beauty Product
 7. Cook Book from our very own Nkiru Iweka

 Don't miss out!
-And don't forget, this is also a fundraising for us to give back to our alma mater so come prepared with your hearts open and your pockets well lined.
+And don't forget, this is also a fundraising for us to give back to our alma mater so **_come prepared with your hearts open and your pockets well lined_**.

 <br>